ayuthmang/GarenaLoader/README.md

+# This project will be deprecated

+Garena+ will be replace with new Garena in 18 December, so there are no TalkTalk anymore.

 # Garena Loader

 GarenaLoader is an awesome loader that loaded only GarenaMessenger without GarenaTalk (TalkTalk) cause TalkTalk eat more your RAM!.